How to Repair a Chipped Windshield – The Easy Way

 - If you plan on selling a car, a chipped or cracked windshield will sit you back around $1000 to $1500.

-Don’t be upset about all that as we are about to tell you how to fix a chipped windshield.
-So, if you want to know how to repair a cracked windshield just bear with us and you’ll know all about it.
+Don’t be upset about all that, as we are about to tell you how to fix a chipped windshield.
+So, if you want to know how to repair a cracked windshield, read on.

-Repairing or Replacing – What is the Correct thing for a Chipped Windshield?
+Repairing or replacing – what is correct for a chipped windshield?

 There are a number of things that you need to consider when making this decision.
 Here are some of the things that you need to keep in mind.

-- If your car has active driver-assist features like automated braking or adaptive cruise control, you will need to get the sensors calibrated and that will cost you another grand.
+- If your car has active driver-assist features like automated braking or adaptive cruise control, you will need to get the sensors calibrated and that will cost you another $1000.